-The City of Hendersonville stormwater staff performs annual stream surveys of 20% of the receiving streams in the City's jurisdiction to survey outfalls for dry weather flows.
-This ensures a complete survey of receiving waters is conducted each permit cycle.
+City of Hendersonville stormwater staff conduct dry weather screening of major outfalls for dry weather flows with a goal of surveying 20% of all major outfalls annually.
+This ensures a complete survey of major outfalls is conducted each permit cycle.
 If a dry weather flow is detected a sample is collected and screened using the LaMotte MS4 stormwater screening kit to determine if the discharge contains pollutants.
 The stormwater administrator is familiar with the stormwater system and conducts annual inspection of publicly maintained storm drain systems throughout the city.